alexeybilevich/jquery.dpNumberPicker/README.md

 jquery.dpNumberPicker
 ==============

-A jQuery Plugin which creates a widget that allows users to select a easily select a number.
+A jQuery Plugin which creates a widget that allows users to easily select a number.
 Number can have a minimum or maximum buttons. "+" and "-" buttons are used as controls along with keyboard input.
 Various Callback methods are available.
 And the number can be formatter using a formatter method or a format string (or both together).

 DP Number Picker jQuery Plugin, Version 1.0.1 Copyright (C) Dustin Poissant 2014